Kings of the Sun: Critical response

 Critics tended to receive the film negatively because of its overly ponderous and melodramatic presentation.
 The New York Times film critic, Bosley Crowther, gave the film a mixed review, writing, "Miss Field seems a pallid specimen among the redskins, but she fares better than poor Richard Basehart.
 As the high priest of the Mayans, swathed in dirty dresses and adorned with a mountainous gray wig, he looks exactly like the late Maria Ouspenskaya.
 J. Lee Thompson, the director who foisted last year's Taras Bulba on unsuspecting Christmas audiences, has done it again."

 Novelization

 A tie-in paperback novelization of the screenplay, by Harold Calin — a ubiquitous paperback novelist of the era, best known for his novels of men at war — was commissioned by Lancer Books and released to coincide with the release of the film.
-Its text occupies 122 pages of very small print (typical of the period) and the copyright is © 1963 Mirvish Company.
+Its text occupies 122 pages of very small print (typical of the period) and the copyright is © 1963 Mirisch Company.
 The price on the cover: 40¢.